If you've heard of waterless cookware, then you've probably heard the following things:

 Set includes: 11.375-in. skillet, 7.5 quart roaster with cover, 3.2 quart saucepan with cover, 2.5 quart saucepan with cover, 1.7 quart saucepan with cover and a high dome cover that fits atop the skillet or roaster.

-Since this set appears to be identical (or very close) to the Maxam set (above), we recommend going with Maxam for the lower price.
+Since this set appears to be identical (or very close) to the Maxam set (above), we recommend going with Maxam for the lower price--or better yet, saving up for a fully clad set.

-The waterless cooking method can be healthier than other cooking methods, but you can use the method with any lidded cookware as well as a stovetop pressure cooker or Instant Pot.
+The waterless cooking method can be healthier than other cooking methods, but you can use the method with any lidded cookware.
 You don't need to pay more for special cookware to use the low water, low fat, low temperature cooking method.

-If you do decide to buy waterless cookware, the American made brands are much higher quality, with full cladding, so we recommend those.
+If you do decide to buy waterless cookware, the American-made brands are much higher quality, with full cladding, so we recommend those.
+360 is our favorite brand, and also the most affordable.
 The overseas brands we found were disc-clad, which is not ideal for the waterless method.
-However, the American brands are much more expensive--so again, if you want to cook this way, you can find cheaper sets of clad stainless cookware that will work fine with this method and still offer fully clad, high quality at significantly lower cost.

 Thanks for reading!